-- take your approval letter from your ACAT - take your pre commencement fee letter from Services Australia with you Note: If you have not already arranged for a means assessment, call Services Australia on 1800 227 475 - list what's important to you and questions to ask - make notes on each home you visit e.g. what you like/don't like and impressions of the staff and the environment - ask about fees and accommodation costs - ask about additional services they offer and their costs - apply for a place in the home/s you like using the aged care home's application form.
+- take your approval letter from your ACAT - take your fee advice letter from Services Australia with you - Note: If you have not already arranged for a means assessment, call Services Australia on 1800 227 475 or DVA on 1800 555 254. - list what's important to you and questions to ask - make notes on each home you visit e.g. what you like/don't like and impressions of the staff and the environment - ask about fees and accommodation costs - ask if they offer extra service rooms and ask about their costs - ask about additional services they offer and their costs - apply for a place in the home/s you like using the aged care home's application form.